Zilvaro/adenwell-ecommerce/README.md

 * An "Add to Bag" button is available to add the desired quantity of the product to the shopping bag.

-* A reviews link is available, indicating how many reviews the product has received and to toggle the reviews.
+* All reviews the product has received are being displayed on the reviews section at the bottom of the page.

 * Sort functionality allows the shopper to sort the products either by date created or rating.